zedlopez/ifm/Examples/Lanista2.md

 [ZL: link to Reliques? ]::

-Those devoted to role-playing will note that our form of randomization is still pretty naive: most ``rpg`` systems use multiple dice in order to create more interesting probability curves.
+Those devoted to role-playing will note that our form of randomisation is still pretty naive: most ``rpg`` systems use multiple dice in order to create more interesting probability curves.
 For a system that simulates actual dice-rolling, see the full "Reliques of Tolti-Aph" game.